-Before you can make modifications to the table on the Configure Access Control page, you need to ensure that the folder or workspace does not inherit its access control settings from its parent folder or workspace:
+Before you can make modifications to the table on the Configure Access Control page, ensure that the folder or workspace does not inherit its access control settings from its parent folder or workspace.

 1 In the Folder Inheritance section, select no, then click Apply.